opencv/opencv/modules/highgui/doc/user_interface.rst

     :param delay: Delay in milliseconds.
 0 is the special value that means "forever".

 The function ``waitKey`` waits for a key event infinitely (when :math:`\texttt{delay}\leq 0` ) or for ``delay`` milliseconds, when it is positive.
+Since the OS has a minimum time between switching threads, the function will not wait exactly ``delay`` ms, it will wait at least ``delay`` ms, depending on what else is running on your computer at that time.
 It returns the code of the pressed key or -1 if no key was pressed before the specified time had elapsed.

 **Notes:**